agile-lab-dev/witboost-cdp-impala-specific-provisioner/README.md

 1. Parse the request body
 2. Retrieve impala coordinator host and ranger host from either the CDP environment (CDP Public), or the provisioner configuration (CDP Private).
-3. Create the impala table
+3. Create the impala resource (table or view)
 4. Upsert the ranger security zone for the specific data product version
-5. Upsert ranger roles for owners of the component; and only for Output Ports, a role for users.
+5. Upsert ranger roles for owners of the component; and for Output Ports a role for users as well.
 6. Upsert access policies for said roles, granting read/write access to the owner role, and read-only to the user role
 7. Return the deployed resource

 ## Example input

 The specific field shape must correspond to the format below.
-Specially, the database and table name should follow the convention:
+Specially, the database and table name should follow the convention below.
+However, this convention is not enforced.

 - Database name: Impala Database name must be equal to `$Domain_$DataProductName_$MajorVersion` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).
-- Table name: Impala Table name must be equal to `$Domain_$DPName_$DPMajorVrs_$ComponentName_$Environment` and must contain only the characters `[a-zA-Z0-9_]`.
+- Table/View name: Impala Table name must be equal to `$Domain_$DPName_$DPMajorVrs_$ComponentName_$Environment` and must contain only the characters `[a-zA-Z0-9_]`.
 All other characters (like spaces or dashes) must be replaced with underscores (`_`).

 ### Output Ports